WDAqua/Qanary-question-answering-components/qanary_component-NERD-Lucene-Linker/README.md

-# NER Tagme
+# NER Lucene Linker

 ## Description

-Receives a textual question forwards it to the API of TagMe, gets back recognized entities and stores them.
+Receives a textual question, tokenizes it with Lucene, links named entities given a static textual file and stores them.

-Comment: This component does the same thing as the corresponding NED, but just saves not all the information.

 ## Input specification